 1. Psychological Pricing

-A lot of customers evaluate quality based on price.
-When customers assess a product’s quality or rely on prior usage, they utilise quality judgment more than the cost.
-However, when consumers are unable to evaluate quality because they lack the knowledge or expertise, the price has great significance, becoming a quality signal.
+Many customers evaluate quality based on price.
+When customers assess a product’s quality or rely on prior usage, they use quality judgment more than the cost.
+However, when consumers cannot evaluate quality because they lack the knowledge or expertise, the price has great significance, becoming a quality signal.

 Reference pricing, which refers to costs consumers hold in their minds and use while considering a particular product, is a component of psychological pricing.
-It may be established by taking note of current prices, recalling previous ones, or analysing the purchasing environment.
-So, sellers can have an impact on or use the reference prices of these customers when pricing their products.
+It may be established by noting current prices, recalling previous ones, or analysing the purchasing environment.
+So, sellers can impact or use these customers’ reference prices when pricing their products.

-For instance, a business might place its product next to more expensive ones to suggest that it is in the same category.
-Women’s clothing is frequently sold in several categories in department shops, each with a different price range because consumers believe that the clothes found in the more expensive section are of higher quality.
+For instance, a business might place its product next to more expensive ones to suggest it is in the same category.
+Women’s clothing is frequently sold in several categories in department stores, each with a different price range, because consumers believe the clothes in the more expensive section are of higher quality.

 2. Segmentation Pricing